youngstudent2/FinClaw8/Document/Final-英文版/Finclaw requirement document.md

 - Preconditions: none

-- Postconditions: The system saves the files
+- Post-conditions: The system saves the files

 - Normal Process：